aandyw/aandyw.github.io/_posts/2024-05-28-singapore-reflection.md

 ### The First Day

 I was filled with nerves the first day of orientation.
 Our host school had planned a couple of days of activities for the entire exchange group.
-It felt like the first day of school and just like the first day of school, I arrived way too early.
+It felt oddly reminiscent of the first day of school, and true to its form, I found myself having arrived way too early.
+Sitting alone, I watched as the coordinators rushed to finish their final preparations for the orientation.
-In fact, I was the first one in the room.
-I sat alone as the coordinators hurriedly finished final preparations for the orientation.
-Anxiety, nervousness, and excitement weren't foreign feelings to me but at that moment, they sure were acting like it.
-However, once people began trickling in and I had a few conversations here and there, all my nerves just ... went away.
-It's shocking how fast you can lose yourself when engrossed in social interaction.
-Admist the bustling conversations, I can still remember saying to myself "these four months will go by in just a blink of an eye."
+Anxiety, nervousness, and excitement weren't foreign feelings to me, but at that moment, they sure were acting like it.
+However, as people began to trickle in and I had a few conversations here and there, all my nerves just ... went away.
+It's remarkable how fast you can lose yourself when engaged in social interaction.
+Admist the bustling conversations, I distinctly recall thinking to myself, "these four months will go by in just a blink of an eye."

-It was suffice to say, that the next few days of activities was nothing short of memorable.
+It was suffice to say, that the next few days were nothing short of memorable.

 ### The Middle Part :smiley: